 1. Opolo Vineyards is a wonderful Winery with an amazing team and delicious Wines.
 I had the pleasure of going the week of harvest and attended their infamous Harvest Party.
 Read more about the Winery and their annual Harvest party here.
 7110 Vineyard Dr, Paso Robles, CA 93446.

-2. Hope Family Wines including Treana & Hope Family Wines is a family owned winery owned and operated with Austin Hope now presiding over five labels: Liberty School, Austin Hope, Treana, Candor, and Troublemaker.
-Austin maintains the Hope family’s legacy of sustainable farming practices and long-standing tradition of making delicious, reliable, and accessible wines, all while infusing a vibrancy that resonates from the vine to the glass.
+2. Hope Family Wines including Treana & Hope Family Wines is a family owned winery owned and operated by Austin Hope now presiding over five labels: Liberty School, Austin Hope, Treana, Candor, and Troublemaker.
+Austin maintains the Hope family’s legacy of sustainable farming practices and the long-standing tradition of making delicious, reliable, and accessible wines, all while infusing a vibrancy that resonates from the vine to the glass.
 1585 Live Oak Rd, Paso Robles, CA 93446.
 (805) 238-4112

 Adorable Mike who’s the brand manager.
-Super nice, knowledgeable and an over all cutie!
+Super nice, knowledgeable, and an over all cutie!

-7. Clayhouse Wines was another Wine I had the pleasure of enjoying.
+7. Clayhouse Wines was another winery I had the pleasure of enjoying.
 They have spectacular Cabernet Sauvignon Blend (shown below) as well as some delicious whites that I have enjoyed since my Paso Robles trip.
 Be sure to check them out when you explore Paso Robles.
 2180 W Centre St, Shandon, CA 93461.
 (805) 238-7055.

 8. Le Cuvier promotes a non-interventionist approach to winemaking.
 With Paso legend John Munch at the helm, Le Cuvier produces exquisite small-production wines that cannot be found in restaurants or retailers.
-When visiting this tasting room you’ll also enjoy food pairings (as part of the standard tasting) so come hungry ready to enjoy delicious wines and yummy bites!
+When visiting this tasting room you’ll also enjoy food pairings (as part of the standard tasting) so come hungry and ready to enjoy delicious wines and yummy bites!
 3333 Vine Hill Ln, Paso Robles, CA 93446.
 (805) 238-5706

 The spectacular views of Paso Robles from Le Cuvier